stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/07-creating-the-guestbooks-scene.markdown

 2. Create the guestbook scene's view controller class.
 This class controls the view controller's behavior.

 3. Create a segue from the login scene to the guestbooks scene.
-After login, this segue takes the user to the guestbooks scene.
+Upon login, this segue takes the user to the guestbooks scene.

 First, you'll add a view controller to the storyboard.